 Each box has 15 mint chocolate chip bars, which sounds like a lot, but they don’t take up too much freezer space once you take them out of the box, and they disappear in a flash.

-Other Refrigerated Items at Costco
+Refrigerated Items at Costco

 Horizon Organic Half ’n’ Half – If you’re a coffee drinker, it’s hard to beat the price of $3 for a quart of organic half ‘n’ half.
-I can’t use an entire quart on my own before it goes bad, but for a household of 2+ coffee drinkers, it’d be a steal.
+I’ve found that I can’t use an entire quart on my own before it goes bad, but for a household of 2+ coffee drinkers, it’d be a steal.

 Organic Salad Kits– I love the giant organic chopped salad kits at Costco because they make it so easy to get in a ton of veggies with no prep work.
 My favorite is the Mediterranean chopped salad kit.

-I almost always try to buy organic berries since they’re on the “dirty dozen” and Costco always has a great price and they’re almost always the biggest, sweetest, juiciest berries around.
+Fresh Berries – I get so excited about going to Costco from the late spring to early fall because Costco has the BEST berries for amazing prices.
+I typically try to buy organic berries since they’re on the “dirty dozen” and Costco usually has a great price.
+Costco’s berries are also almost always the biggest, sweetest, juiciest berries around.

-Items I Generally don’t buy at Costco
+Items I Usually Don’t Buy at Costco